LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Salt the Earth.md

 The spell creates an Extreme Environment effect equal to Potency.

-**+1 Reach:** Individual living things that survive the assault on their vitality will find themselves unable to grow or heal naturally, and suffer an additional –1 from any wound penalties they currently bear.
+**+1 [[Reach]]:** Individual living things that survive the assault on their vitality will find themselves unable to grow or heal naturally, and suffer an additional –1 from any wound penalties they currently bear.